-As an English major at Truman, you will learn to better understand your own and other cultural traditions by engaging with literature at a deep, advanced level.
-You may also be interested in our creative writing major.
+As an English major at Truman, you will learn to better understand and enjoy your own and other cultural traditions by engaging with a range of fascinating, challenging, and transformative literature.

 Small Classes & Individual Attention